Eating your catch - making healthy choices

 Eating your catch can be part of a healthy, balanced diet.
 Fish are generally low in unhealthy saturated fats and high in protein.
 Fish contain vitamins and minerals and are the primary food source for healthy omega-3 fats.
 Studies suggest that omega-3 fats may be beneficial during fetal brain and eye development, and eating modest amounts of fish containing these healthy fats may lower the risk of heart disease in adults.
 Health experts recommend that fish be included as part of a healthy diet.

 However, fish may take in pollutants from their environment and food.
-Mercury and PCBs are the contaminants of greatest concern in fish, prompting recommendations that people limit or avoid eating certain species of fish from many waters throughout the nation.
+Mercury, PCBs and PFAS are the contaminants of greatest concern in fish, prompting recommendations that people limit or avoid eating certain species of fish from many waters throughout the nation.
 You can get the health benefits of eating Wisconsin's fish while also reducing potential health risks from unwanted pollutants by following Wisconsin’s fish consumption guidelines.

 Compare the type of fish and where you caught your fish with the consumption advice.
 After consulting the recommendations, you may find that you do not have to change your eating habits, you may choose to eat different types of fish or eat some species less frequently.

 The DNR’s current fish consumption advisories are also available in Choose wisely: a health guide for eating fish in Wisconsin .

 Use the online query tool to select the water that you'll be fishing.

 General statewide safe-eating guidelines

 Safe-eating guidelines apply to fish from most of Wisconsin’s inland – i.e. non-Great Lakes – waters.
 Exceptions apply to some locations including the Great Lakes (see map below).